gonsie/fishmarks/README.md

 ## Where Fishmarks are stored

 All of your directory bookmarks are saved in a file called ".sdirs" in your HOME directory.

-## TODO

-- fish completions